deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/03-store-a-grid-in-your-program/note.md

   - Single line comment:

     ```cpp
-    // You can use two forward slashes for single line comments.
+    // we can use two forward slashes for single line comments.
     ```

   - Multiple line comment:

     ```cpp
     /*
-    For longer comments, you can enclose the text with an opening
+    For longer comments, we can enclose the text with an opening
     slash-star and closing star-slash.
     */
     ```